 As you get more comfortable, you'll be able to go beyond the instructions and customize your models to make them truly your own.
 From buildings to boxcars, your layout will start to take on a unique character and personality.Continue to 5 of 6 below.

 Looking at the beautiful completed scenes in model magazines and online can be very inspiring and intimidating if you've never built a layout.
 Yes, there is a certain degree of artistry in modeling, but with the many products available to help, excellent results are within anyone's reach.

 For your first platform, keep it simple.
 Start with just adding some basic ground cover to the plywood.
 Nothing transforms the look of the layout faster and you'll be mastering the same basic gluing techniques you'll be using for years.

 Keeping it flat and simple for a while will allow you to move track and buildings around to find the design that works best for you.
 Then you can start adding mountains, rivers, and roads—whatever you'd like to complete your vision.Continue to 6 of 6 below.

 A model railroad is never finished.
 You'll always be finding one more thing to add, change, or fix.
 That's part of the fun of it.
 As you set up your first platform, you're going to learn a lot about the hobby and also about what parts you like best.

 If you take it all apart and start over, your next platform will certainly be better as you learn from the successes and mistakes.
 No matter what size, style or scale, a successful model railroad is the one that makes you happy.

-This is only... the beginning.
+This is only the beginning.
 You'll still have a lot to learn about power and control systems, new modeling techniques and materials to try, and even the amazing world of prototype railroading.
-If you stumble along the way, here are 10 tips to help maintain your modeling momentum.
-Enjoy the journey; just like a train ride, there're more to look forward to than the final destination.
+If you stumble along the way, find tips to help maintain your modeling momentum.
+Enjoy the journey; just like a train ride and there are more to look forward to than the final destination.